Research Staff Member

 2013 Invited Talk at the Physics Colloquium of Rensselaer Polytechnic Institute

-Referee to journals: Nature Communications, ACS Nano, Nanoscale, Carbon, Scientific Reports, Small, Physical Chemistry Chemical Physics, Nanotechnology, 2D Materials, Materials Chemistry and Physics, Journal of Applied Physics, Review of Scientific Instruments, etc.
+Referee to journals: Nature, Nature Nanotechnology, Nature Materials, Nature Communications, ACS Nano, Nanoscale, Carbon, Scientific Reports, Small, ACS Applied Materials & Interfaces, Nanotechnology, 2D Materials, Journal of Applied Physics, Journal of Raman Spectroscopy, etc.

 Selected Publications (https://scholar.google.com/citations?user=CQzvtKsAAAAJ&hl=en)

-(70+ publications in total with 3,400+ citations and h-index=27+, including papers in high-impact journals such as Nature Nanotechnology, Nature Communications, Science Advances, Physical Review Letters, Nano Letters, ACS Nano, JACS, Advanced Materials, PNAS, Nanoscale, Angewandte Chemie, 2D Materials, etc.)
+(100+ publications in total with 10,000+ citations, h-index=44 from Google Scholar/40 from Web of Science, including papers in high-impact journals such as Nature Nanotechnology, Nature Communications, Science Advances, Physical Review Letters, Nano Letters, ACS Nano, JACS, Advanced Materials, PNAS, Nanoscale, Angewandte Chemie, 2D Materials, etc.)

 - A. Puretzky, A. Oyedele, K. Xiao, A. V. Haglund, B. Sumpter, D. Mandrus, D. B. Geohegan, L. Liang*, “Anomalous interlayer vibrations in strongly coupled layered PdSe2”, 2D Materials, 5, 035016 (2018). [*Corresponding author]